-The best Irish cream taste tested
+The best Irish cream and cream liqueurs taste tested

 Few things say Christmas better than an Irish cream liqueur.
 The silky smooth boozy tipple is an ever present for many family traditions, from finishing a bottle whilst wrapping presents to treating yourself as a Christmas dinner dessert.

 Made by mixing Irish whiskey with cream and other flavourings, this much loved libation is ubiquitous in the winter months and, even though many of us are accustomed to one brand in particular, there’s a whole world of Irish creams out there to try.
 From those indulgently sweet to quirkily flavoured, there’s a bottle out there for everybody.